Kehillah-Instructors/Grouping/README.md

 # Sorting and Counting
-The following are some exercises in sorting and counting algorithms
+The following are some exercises in sorting and counting algorithms.
+You should use Python dictionaries to solve the problems.

 ## Crayonnibalsim